pvliesdonk/baton/SECURITY.md

-# Security Policy
+# Security

-- Report vulnerabilities privately to the maintainer.
-- Do not include secrets in issues or PRs.
+- Use secrets scanning (gitleaks) in CI.
-- SBOM (CycloneDX) is generated on release.
-- Actions are pinned and least‑privileged by default.

-This is a small upstream kit; hardening grows with usage.
+- Rotate any committed credentials immediately; do not rely on allowlists.
+- Prefer narrow allow rules with justification if needed.

+See `docs/gitleaks-config.example.toml` for a commented example used by downstream projects.